Obsidian is an Open Source Markdown Note taking software and the primary choice for my Second Brain.

 How I use Obsidian

-How people use Obsidian
+How other people use Obsidian

 - Use Obsidian for Academia